-Achievement in the Mental Health Counseling Program requires academic success as well as ethical behavior.
+Achievement in the School of Mental Health Counseling requires academic success as well as ethical behavior.
 Counseling requires adherence to codes of ethics, professional attitudes, and work habits.
-The following list details actions or behaviors considered just cause for immediate dismissal from the Mental Health Counseling Program:
+The following list details actions or behaviors considered just cause for immediate dismissal from the School of Mental Health Counseling:

 - 1. Violation of Belmont University's Title IX policies. - 2.
 Cheating, plagiarism, giving false information, or altering official records - 3.
 Abuse or disrespect for supervisors, clients, peers, or faculty - 4.
 Breaches of the rules or codes in the ACA Code of Ethics, AAPC Code of Ethics, and Belmont University Student Code of Conduct - 5.
-Earning a failing grade in any courses

-- 6. Willful conduct that may cause injury - 7.
+Earning a failing grade in Field Experience Courses - 6.
+Willful conduct that may cause injury - 7.
 Harassment, discrimination, non-sexual harassment, or sexual misconduct as defined in the Belmont Bruin Guide.